shreyashkr17/Sample/README.md

 4. For identifying the diseases keyword in the search engine, we have used the search query that uses an algorithm to search through its database of indexed web pages and return a list of results that are relevant to the user's query.
 5. **Flutter** is a framework for building cross-platform mobile applications.
 It allows developers to build apps for both iOS and Android platforms using a single codebase.
 In this project, the Android application has been developed using Flutter, which provides a fast and efficient way to create mobile applications with a native look and feel.
 6. For Hosting we are using **Google Cloud Platform's Virtual Machine** which we have created using the N2D-standard-2 Machine Type along with CPU platform with AMD Rome, whose architecture is x86/64 hosted in destination Zone us-central1-a.
-7.We have purchased the domain www.vedicheal.live from https://www.name.com/ and created a DNS record mapped to the External IP 35.224.70.142 of our Vedicheal-2 VM instance.
+7. We have purchased the domain www.vedicheal.live from https://www.name.com/ and created a DNS record mapped to the External IP 35.224.70.142 of our Vedicheal-2 VM instance.

 ## **KEY FEATURES**